*This post may contain affiliate links, see our disclosure policy for details.

 Hummus is another easy topping to spread on toast that offers a great calorie add-on and source of healthy fat!
 Hummus also comes in many different flavor combinations, such as roasted red pepper and roasted garlic, that will add variety to your baby’s or toddler’s meal.

 It’s important to note that hummus often contains tahini as an ingredient, which is made out of sesame seeds, a highly allergenic food.
 So, as with nut butters and dairy, make sure you’re certain that there’s no allergy to wheat first before offering hummus as a toast topping.

 #5: Smashed berries or homemade jam

-Mashing fruit and adding it as a toast topping for your baby or toddler is a great way to add some sweetness to a meal or snack without any added sugars!
-And if you want to add a little extra boost of nutrition to the mashed fruit, try hemp, chia, or flax seeds sprinkled on top!
+Using mashed up fruit, such as mashed raspberries, as a toast topping for your baby or toddler is a great way to add some sweetness to a meal or snack without any added sugars!
+And if you want to add a little extra boost of nutrition to the mashed fruit, try hemp, chia, or flax seeds sprinkled on top.
 And because these seeds are so small, they’re not considered a choking hazard.

 To learn more about the amazing benefits and nutritional power of these seeds for babies and toddlers, check out my podcast on superseeds with Tiny Sprouts!

 Homemade jam is another great option for a toast topping, as store bought jam often contains a lot of sugar.
 If you’re looking for ideas, check out my 60 day baby led feeding meal plan that includes a delicious 3 ingredient chia seed jam recipe!

 #6: Mashed beans, lentils or chickpeas